Heat Pump Rate

 Introducing the new Residential Heat Pump Rate

-Starting November 1, 2025, we’re pleased to announce a special reduced electric delivery rate for qualified residential heat pump customers.
-The reduced rate will be applied to your usage from November 1 to April 30, helping you save on your energy costs during the colder months.
+Starting November 1, 2025, a new reduced electric delivery rate will be available for qualified residential customers who use heat pumps for home heating.
+This seasonal rate applies to electricity usage from November 1 through April 30, helping reduce energy costs during colder months.

 Who is qualified for the new Heat Pump Rate?

-This special rate is available for residential electric customers who use a heat pump to heat their home, either fully or partially.
+The Heat Pump Rate will be available to residential electric customers who use a heat pump to heat their home, either fully or partially.
 Please note that heat pump systems used only for air conditioning or water heating do not qualify.

-If your Heat Pump was installed through a Mass Save® program: If your heat pump was installed in your home with the support of a Mass Save program in 2019 or later, and you’re on a residential electric rate, you may be automatically enrolled in this reduced rate.
-Most eligible customers will see this new rate on their bill starting in November 2025—no action is needed on your part.
-We’ll send you a notification to confirm your enrollment by the end of October.
+If your Heat Pump was installed in your home with the support of a Mass Save® program in 2019 or later, and you’re on a residential electric rate, you may be automatically enrolled in this reduced rate.
+If you are eligible, you will see this new rate on your bill starting in November 2025—no action is needed on your part.
+You will receive notification via email, text or printed letter to confirm your enrollment.

-We expect most eligible customers to be enrolled automatically.
-If you don’t receive an auto-enrollment confirmation from us by the end of October and believe you should qualify, we'll make it easy to sign up.
-Enrollment details will be announced soon.
+If you don’t receive an auto-enrollment confirmation from us and believe you should qualify, we'll make it easy to sign up.
+Please see our heat pump enrollment page for the application form and more details.

-If your Heat Pump was installed WITHOUT using a Mass Save® program: You may still qualify for the Heat Pump Rate.
-We’ll provide easy step-by-step instructions for enrollment when the application process opens.
-Be sure to check back on our website for updates.
+If your Heat Pump was installed WITHOUT using a Mass Save® program or you’re unsure about how the heat pump was installed, you may still qualify for the Heat Pump Rate.
+Please see our heat pump enrollment page for the application form and more details.

-Where to see the Heat Pump Rate on your electric bill?
+Where can I see the Heat Pump Rate on my electric bill?

 If you’re enrolled in the Heat Pump Rate, you’ll find this message reflected on your bill: